-Hear Donlyn Lyndon Personally Describe Sea Ranch
+Experience Donlyn Lyndon Personally Describe Sea Ranch

-The Sea Ranch Audio Walking Tour is an introduction to the architecture and landscape of The Sea Ranch, noting the ideas and features that have made it world renowned.
+The Sea Ranch Audio Walking Tour is an introduction to the architecture and landscape of The Sea Ranch, noting the ideas and features that have made it world-renowned.
 The audio walking tour allows you to explore and experience The Sea Ranch buildings on your own…walking in the field with a mobile device or at home.
-It visits the area where the first Sea Ranch buildings were built and describe the landscape that surrounded them and how that has changed.
+It visits the area where the first Sea Ranch buildings were built and describes the landscape that surrounded them and how that has changed.
 Written and narrated by Donlyn Lyndon, one of the original architects, this self-guided audio guide explains what was intended in planning The Sea Ranch and in creating these first buildings.
 Lyndon comments, as well, on the evolution of the landscape during the subsequent fifty years.

-Discover Our Distinctive Sense of Place
+Explore Our Distinctive Sense of Place

-It should be noted here that this audio tour guides you along walking trails of the area.
+It should be noted here that this audio tour guides you along the walking trails of the area.
 It is not a house tour and does not include visits to the interiors of homes or condominiums.
 The audio tour is a celebration of the larger landscape and the ways in which architecture and its placement can combine with the landscape to create a very distinctive sense of place.
 However, we recommend you bring the audio tour along with you when you participate in the annual Sea Ranch Architectural Tour and Wine Tasting described next.

 Digital Notes Provide Deeper Insight into the Annual Architectural Tour